Managing business rules

 -

-[Reflection.Assembly]::LoadWithPartialName("Softerra.Adaxes.Adsi") # Connect to the Adaxes service $ns = New-Object "Softerra.Adaxes.Adsi.AdmNamespace" $service = $ns.GetServiceDirectly("localhost") # Bind to the 'business rules' container $businessRulesPath = $service.Backend.GetConfigurationContainerPath( "BusinessRules") # Build the ADS path of the child container 'My Container' $businessRulesPathObj = New-Object "Softerra.Adaxes.Adsi.AdsPath"` $businessRulesPath $myContainerAdsPath = $businessRulesPathObj.CreateChildPath("CN=My Container") $myContainer = $service.OpenObject($myContainerAdsPath, $null, $null, 0) # Create a new business rule $rule = $myContainer.Create("adm-BusinessRule", "CN=My Rule") $rule.ExecutionMoment = "ADM_BUSINESSRULEEXECMOMENT_BEFORE" $rule.ObjectType = "group" $rule.OperationType = "add group members" # Save the business rule $rule.SetInfo()
+[Reflection.Assembly]::LoadWithPartialName("Softerra.Adaxes.Adsi") # Connect to the Adaxes service. $ns = New-Object "Softerra.Adaxes.Adsi.AdmNamespace" $service = $ns.GetServiceDirectly("localhost") # Bind to the business rules container. $containerPath = $service.Backend.GetConfigurationContainerPath("BusinessRules") # Build the ADS path of the nested container 'My Container' and bind to it. $businessRulesPathObj = New-Object "Softerra.Adaxes.Adsi.AdsPath" $containerPath $myContainerAdsPath = $businessRulesPathObj.CreateChildPath("CN=My Container") $myContainer = $service.OpenObject($myContainerAdsPath, $null, $null, 0) # Create a new business rule. $rule = $myContainer.Create("adm-BusinessRule", "CN=My Rule") $rule.ExecutionMoment = "ADM_BUSINESSRULEEXECMOMENT_BEFORE" $rule.ObjectType = "group" $rule.OperationType = "add group members" # Save the business rule. $rule.SetInfo()

 - C#